 Here’s How it Works

-Here’s how it works.
-Sensory market research tests the brain waves and the heart rates and skin responses to your products.
+Sensory Market Research tests the brain waves and the heart rates and skin responses to your products.
 Through this sensory research, we are able to get a broader picture of consumers’ responses to your products and services.
-SIS can deliver not only the data, but heat maps which are valuable in determining the product features, pricing, packaging and positioning of the products in domestic and global markets.
+We can deliver not only the data, but also heat maps which are valuable in determining the product features, pricing, packaging and positioning of your products in domestic and global markets.